Saturday, January 26, 2013

 I know a group of riders that got into bunch meat bees that were dining on a dead ground squirrel.
 They sure had a giant wreck before they could get clear of the vicinity.

-So, a bee might be faster than a John Deere tractor, but a galloping horse can our run them is less than a quarter mile.
+So, a bee might be faster than a John Deere tractor, but a galloping horse can out run them in less than a quarter mile.
 Better yet if you spot a bunch of bees on the trail ahead -- it's a good idea to ride around 'em.